sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.01-tips.md

 are no mistakes.
 The best way to learn is to just try and try and try.
-Try lots of different things out, stop worrying whether your code sounds good or not and start experimenting with as many different synths, notes, FX and parameters as possible.
+Try lots of different things out, stop worrying whether your code sounds good or not and start experimenting with as many different synths, notes, FX and opts as possible.
 You'll discover a lot of things that make you laugh because they sound just awful and some real gems that sound truly amazing.
 Simply drop the things you don't like and keep the things you do.
 The more 'mistakes' you allow yourself to make the quicker you'll learn and discover your personal coding sound.

 ## 2. Use the FX